 Although academic background, intellectual potential and professional experience and skills will be key selection criteria, we intend to recruit students who are committed to providing service to our region.
 Therefore, students should carefully consider their interest in rural and under-served populations before applying to the program.
 Applicants will only be considered for the Psy.D. program (i.e., students will not be admitted for a terminal masters degree in clinical psychology).

-Credit hour for previously taken Courses: Students may be able to substitute credit hour received for taking graduate courses at a regionally-accredited institution during the last five years.
+Credit hours for previously taken Courses: Students may be able to substitute credit hours received for taking graduate courses at a regionally-accredited institution during the last five years.
 A maximum of 18 credits of graduate level coursework is allowed.
 All decisions on substituted courses lie with the clinical training committee, and course equivalencies will be determined on a case-by-case basis and only after a student has been admitted to the program.
 In all cases, documentation (syllabi, tests, grades) from the previous course will be required and reviewed by the appropriate program faculty who will document action taken.
-Credit hour will not be given for any clinical courses (i.e., courses where clinical theory and/or skills are taught), with the exceptions of Assessment I: Psychometric Theory (PSYC 7231) and Assessment II: Intellectual Assessment (PSYC 7234).
+Transfer credit will not be given for any clinical courses (i.e., courses where clinical theory and/or skills are taught), with the exceptions of Assessment I: Psychometric Theory (PSYC 7231) and Assessment II: Intellectual Assessment (PSYC 7234).

 Specific admissions procedures are as follows: